 Except you are a skilled clairvoyant that can easily see past events, you might be a little disappointed with the lack of information boards translated in English.
 Don’t worry though, I have your back.
 The fortress stands up with two main attractions: The Royal Palace and the Bulgarian Patriarchy.
 However, you will find yourself surrounded by many other ruins, of all shapes and sizes.
 These are the remains of over 20 churches, 4 monasteries, 400 houses, several watch towers and more.
 Still, most of what you see today was reconstructed over the years.

-The Bulgarian Patriarchy
+Visit the Bulgarian Patriarchy

 Now head towards the church on the top of the hill.
 I personally prefer more the outside rather the inside, which has pretty dark and nightmarish frescoes.
 As I was breaking my neck to look at them, I stumbled upon a stone step and almost landed in the arms of another tourist.
 Needless to say that my tripping resonated even in the smallest corner of the church and everyone looked at me to see what happened.
 And what did I do?
 I smiled very awkwardly, muttered a silent ‘I’m ok’, then turned towards the exit.
 That’s exactly what any other normal human being would do, right?